JJ/hoborg/text/text.md

 Moral Popular Exhibition Featuring Karl the Elephant and the Mysterious Mechanical Man.
 Took less for him to take the bribe than to write the name of the job where I wanted to be transferred.
-Took him a bit more to endow the paper with all kinds of stamps and copies and a huge paper trail all the way to Tampa.
+Took him a bit more to endow the paper with all kinds of stamps and produce a good amount of copies and leave a huge paper trail all the way to Tampa.
 A second bribe
 would be needed for the archivist, but that was all.
 Yes, capitalista ways in the people's republic and all that.
-I didn't like it, but I like even less the umpirialist ways of the United-not-for-long States.
+I didn't like it as a citizen, but I like even less the umpirialist ways of the United-not-for-long States.
 Did I say umpirialist?
 I meant umpirialistic.
 Imperialist?
 You made that word up, Duke, didn't you?
 OK, OK, OK, imperialist, so what